adnanrahic/adnanrahic.com/content/post/a-crash-course-on-optimizing-your-docker-images-for-production.md

 If you want to check out any of my previous DevOps related articles about Docker and Kubernetes, feel free to head over to [my profile](https://dev.to/adnanrahic).

 _Hope you guys and girls enjoyed reading this as much as I enjoyed writing it.
 Do you think this tutorial will be of help to someone?
-Do not hesitate to share.
-Don’t forget to show some love by_ [**_following the Sourcerer blog!_**](https://blog.sourcerer.io)
+Do not hesitate to share._